Taking responsibility

 Heating replacement

 We need almost half of our total energy consumption just to operate our heating systems in order to heat our buildings and provide hot water.
 Consumption can be significantly reduced by installing new and more efficient heating systems, ideally in conjunction with a heating control system.
-For this reason, we have already replaced three heating systems since 2019 and will continue to do so in the coming years.
+For this reason, we have already replaced four heating systems since 2019 and will continue to do so in the coming years.

 Waste and water management